AaditeeDP/Dashboard/README.md

 # DASHBOARD

-The Vagabonds team has pre-processed, analyzed and visualized the data according to the given case study in the pratyaksh Competition .
+The Vagabonds team has processed, analyzed and visualized the data according to the given case study in the pratyaksh Competition .